 Many of us lead busy lives and don’t have time to prepare breakfast in the morning.
 Enter instant breakfast.
 They come in either liquid or powdered forms, and in a range of dietary variations to suit your needs.
 Some drinks double as meal replacements, others as simply snacks to jumpstart your morning!

 To save you even more of your valuable time, we've compiled a list of our 10 favorite instant breakfast drinks.
 For instance, Boost Optimum's Creamy Vanilla Drinks are practically bursting with protein, nutrition, and flavor.
-See what else made list, and read our buying guide that outlines how you can find a great breakfast drink on your own!
+See what else made the list, and read our buying guide reviewed by a registered dietitian that outlines how you can find a great breakfast drink on your own!

 High Protein Balanced Nutritional Drink with Fiber